 If you are buying a new generator then it is extremely important to test it out.
 Generally speaking, generators should be tested out both at their minimum and at their maximum load for around 30 minutes.
 The National Fire Protection Association has made a simple, step by step guide on how you should test the generator.

 You will need a voltmeter in order to do this, although it might sound a bit technical but checking the volts is fairly easy.
 All generators have a specific number of voltages which they generate, 12V, 24V, and so on.
 Ideally, the generator should produce the same amount of voltage that is specified by the generator.
-In case the generator is producing less voltage then the generator is not running efficiently, in the best case scenario you might have to clean the air filters.
+In case the generator is producing less voltage then the generator is not running efficiently, in the best-case scenario you might have to clean the air filters.

 On the other hand, if the generator produces more volts than the generator is actually made for then the generator might run too fast and this can be caused by a lot of things like the type of fuel you are using or what kind of devices the generator is powering.

 A lot of people tend to fuel their generators while they are running, although this is not a good idea as sooner or later you will damage the generator.
 Generally speaking, diesel generators are not as prone to break than petrol generators while you are filling them as they are running, this is mostly because diesel generates less heat.
 There are some models that specify that you can fuel them while they are running, but unless the generator has this function do not fuel the generator while it is running.

 A lot of people will put away their generator with fuel still inside it, and then wonder why the generator is struggling to generate power or why it is using so much fuel.
 Most generators are fairly easy to drain the fuel out, just make sure that the generator is not running and it had enough time to cool down.